LidiaMorejudo/LanguageStoreProject2/README.md

 5. The link to the complete website appears at the top of the page
 6. This link can be provided to users who want to check it
 7. Once deployed the site will update automatically with any new pushes to the main branch

+## **Credits**

+**Code**
+1.Favicon.io a Favicon image was used for the favicon tab.
+2.General coding tips helped by W3School
+3.Chat GPT helped explaining into layman's terms complicated technical concepts.
+4.Geeksforgeeks helped through their forums and questions already asked.
+5. Freecode camp helped with inspiration for the Snowman Game.

+**Acknowledgments**
+Special thanks to my Tutors, Miguel & Kachi, for their help and guidance throughout this project.